-In addition to reading the following risk factors, you should read "Material Tax Consequences" beginning on page 139 for a more complete discussion of the expected material federal income tax consequences of owning and disposing of common units.
+In addition to reading the following risk factors, you should read "Material Tax Consequences" beginning on page 145 for a more complete discussion of the expected material federal income tax consequences of owning and disposing of common units.

 Our tax treatment depends on our status as a partnership for federal income tax purposes, as well as our not being subject to entity-level taxation by individual states.
-If the IRS treats us as a corporation or we become subject to entity-level taxation for state tax purposes, it would substantially reduce the amount of cash available for distribution to our unitholders.
+If the Internal Revenue Service treats us as a corporation or we become subject to entity-level taxation for state tax purposes, it would substantially reduce the amount of cash available for distribution to our unitholders.

 The anticipated after-tax economic benefit of an investment in the common units depends largely on our being treated as a partnership for federal income tax purposes.
-We have not requested, and do not plan to request, a ruling from the IRS on this or any other tax matter affecting us.
+We have not requested, and do not plan to request, a ruling from the Internal Revenue Service, which we refer to as the IRS, on this or any other tax matter affecting us.